Chart Industries, Inc. (acquired by Baker Hughes) research snapshot

 information Richness

 A-level information richness.
-Chart publishes audited annual statements, quarterly SEC filings, segment data, backlog, non-GAAP reconciliations, merger filings, and investor materials.
+Chart published audited annual statements, quarterly SEC filings, segment data, backlog, merger and proxy filings, and investor materials, and the closing was confirmed by Baker Hughes and reflected in the S&P MidCap 400 replacement announcement.

 bias Check